Postgraduate Masters Loans (PGML)

 The University has a variety of scholarships if you are a postgraduate student from overseas.
 More information can be found on our funding for international students page

-The Faculty of Business Professoriate Scholarships of £1,000 are awarded to selected students undertaking postgraduate study each year.
+Professoriate Scholarships of £1,000 are awarded to selected students undertaking postgraduate study in Plymouth Business School or the School of Law, Criminology and Government each year.

 The opportunity to apply for a professoriate scholarship is available to applicants currently in receipt of an offer for postgraduate study.Find out more and how to apply